Are you thinking of taking a sabbatical? Are you scared it may ruin your career? What if it actually helps to grow it?

 1. Avoid Burn-Out

-By staying in a situation that isn’t fulfilling you, by handling that much stress and fatigue daily you are putting your physical and mental health under too much pressure and you are risking a burn-out.
+By staying in a situation that isn’t fulfilling you, by handling that much stress and fatigue daily, you are putting your physical and mental health under a lot of pressure and you are risking a burn-out.

-Believe us, a burn-out is going to cause more damage than taking that sabbatical year your mind and body are telling you to take!
+Believe us, burnout can cause more damage than taking that sabbatical year your mind and body are telling you to take!